Official Phish video of "Undermind" from UIC Pavillion, Chicago, 8/15/2011.

 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-Last Mystery Jam before the second leg of Summer Tour!
-Get it while it's hot!!
+If it's Monday, it must be time for another Mystery Jam.
 As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
 Good luck...

 MP3 Downloads Courtesy of LivePhish.com